OSSOS survey simulation

 Comparing models to Reality

 The OSSOS Survey Simulator provides user the ability to simulate the outer solar system objects that a well-characterized survey would have detected, given an input model.
 One uses the Simulator to compare a Characterized Detection list (like those from OSSOS, or CFEPS) to the model realization of the solar system.
-The simulated detections tell you what kinds of objects would be detected if that model were true.
+The simulated detections tell you what kinds of objects would be detected IF that model were true, and thus the Simulator is a 'model rejection tool'.

 There are number of ways you could make use of the Simulator: